Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/post_certificates/install_security_zos/object_protection_zos.md

 - When the user is explicitly indicated in the CFTAPPL ID=Text, USERID=Usrtso2, DIRECT=BOTH command, the owner of the transfer in send and/or receive mode is the one specified by the USERID parameter.
 - When the user is implicitly indicated by the CFTAPPL ID=Default, USERID=&USERID, DIRECT=BOTH command, the owner, in requester mode, is deduced from the SEND or RECV command owner; in server mode, the owner is deduced from the user indicated in the CFTRECV or CFTSEND command.

 If no user is indicated in the CFTRECV or CFTSEND command, the monitor user is considered to be the transfer owner.
-Avoid this method for security reasons, as the end- of- transfer procedures would be performed under its authority.
+Avoid this method for security reasons, as the end-of-transfer procedures would be performed under its authority.

 The CFTAPPL command lets Transfer CFT control access to a parameter file identifier in one of several cases: